mhb777us/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Author: mhb777us
 Date: 12/15/2015
 Document: Code book about assignment for course Getting and Cleaning Data.

+Data Flow diagram: Read Left to right until the end, and down Download from Web -> Load into dataframes -> Clean the Labels -> Apply Cleansed Labels -> -> Join tables with keys -> Create a subset for Mean & STD measurements -> Create a second data set with group by activity name and subject id -> Create mean_by_activity_subject.txt

 # Download, unizip, and load all data from the sources into data tables.